 If a mammogram reveals an unusual growth, one of the following may be necessary:

 Early detection saves lives

-These procedures may feel intimidating, but early detection of breast cancer saves lives.
+Breast cancer screening can feel intimidating, but early detection of breast cancer saves lives.